 To switch between BNF and BNFC content, select from the dropdown at the top of the main menu panel.
 The option you choose is remembered by the App until you change it.

 The new App is designed to make content very easy to discover, and our user testing suggested a bookmarking function was not needed.
 It has therefore not been built into the new App.

 The BNF & BNFC App can be downloaded by any non-commercial user in the UK.

 How do I find and download the App?

-The App can be downloaded from the App Store for iOS devices, and Google Play for Android devices.
+The App can be downloaded from the App Store and Google Play.